sassoftware/restaf-demos/README.md

 1. As a developer, you can add to  the builtin Viya tools or replace them.
     - create tool specifications and functions to implement these tools
+    - The  builtin tool to run SAS code is very basic since it is unclear where the code will come from(and whether it even makes sense in this scenario).
+Recommend developer override the implementation via the configuration object for setupAssistant by creating a _runSAS tool.

 2. Call the *setupAssistant* method with this information along with other configuration information.
 3. Submit user prompt using the *runAssistant* method which will return the final answer.
 This answer might have been created by gpt or by one of your tools/functions.
 4. Process this response and repeat step 3.
 5. Additionally you can use the uploadFile method to upload information to the Assistant for use with the retrieval or code_interpreter tool

 The library handles all the calls to the Assistant API.